 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be difficult to talk about, because it requires you to balance what you think you’re worth versus what an employer thinks they’re able to afford.
-If it’s done right, it can be an enjoyable experience for both the employer and employee, which results in a higher pay for the employee as well as greater satisfaction for the employees in their work.
-Here’s how to make your salary negotiation a success.
+Negotiating a salary can be difficult to talk about, because it involves balancing what believe you’re worth with what your employer believes they’ll be able to afford.
+If it’s done right it can result in an enjoyable experience for both parties, resulting in a higher pay for the employee, as well as greater engagement of the employee in their job.
+Here’s how to negotiate your salary confidently.

 Principal Takeaways

-- During the negotiation, be assured and confident but remain flexible and open-minded.
-Show tangible results that you’ve had in your previous positions.
+- In the course of negotiations, you should be confident and clear, but be flexible and open.
+Show tangible results that you have achieved in previous roles.

 Do your research

-Before you enter any salary negotiation, it’s important to do thorough research on standard industry rates and market rates to make sure that your salary proposal is realistic.
-The factors that could affect this could include experience levels, the size of your company and the location of the company. (?).
-A great method of gathering information is through networking with colleagues or others within your profession.
+Prior to entering any negotiations regarding salary, it’s essential to do thorough research on standard industry rates and market rates to make sure your salary offer is reasonable.
+Factors that might impact this may include experience level, company size, and location (?).
+One great way to gather data is to connect with colleagues or others within your job field.

 Research Online